1

 Scientists generally believe that joro spiders arrived in North America similarly to many other introduced invertebrates.
 That is, probably by accident!
 Especially when they are small, joros and other spiders can easily slip beneath our attention.
 Arachnids like spiders are notorious for being able to survive long periods of time without food or water.
 As a result, young joros could easily have been “stowaways” in horticultural plants, in shipping containers, or even on ships themselves.

 A couple of young joros is all it would take to start a new population outside of Asia, so long as they landed in a favorable habitat.
 Furthermore, young spiders are surprisingly mobile!
-They typically move around using a method called ballooning, where they release a strand of statically-charged silk.
-Their tiny bodies can then be drawn up by the silk’s attraction with electric charges in their air, as well as wind currents.
-Since they weigh next to nothing, they can quickly cover a lot of distance.
+They typically move around using a method called ballooning, where they release a strand of statically-charged silk from their abdomen.
+The silk is so light and thin that static electricity can pull it into the air.
+Together with wind currents, that can generate sufficient lift to pull the spiderlings’ r tiny bodies into their air.
+Baby spiders weigh next to nothing, so once they air airborne, they can quickly cover a lot of distance.

 How do plants spread their seeds?